lovelychook/alien_vs_human/README.md

-homework
-a funny 1v1 game
+homework, a funny 1v1 game